RocketCommunicationsInc/astro-www/src/pages/ttc-service-ux-design/ttc-command.md

 UX research underscored the fact that commanding is the core of TT&C operations and that existing systems often split the functionality to support it across application windows.
 This makes finding critical information and actions more difficult and time consuming.
 Therefore, a key tenet of the Command App design was to centralize the core functionality into a single window.

 Another aspect of the design aimed at reducing cognitive load is to give operators the ability to automate execution of the Pass Plan.
-Here, a plan can be run in a Manual mode, in which an operator determines when the next step is executed, Automated mode, in which the steps are executed sequentially by the system itself, or Semi-Auto mode, a hybrid of the two.
+Here, a plan can be run in Automated mode, in which the steps are executed sequentially by the system itself, or Semi-Auto mode.
 Plans are set up to run in a default mode, but operators with sufficient privileges can override this as the situation dictates.
 Operators also have the option to add commands to the Pass Plan queue if necessary.

 ![TT&C Command App](/img/service-specific-ux-design/ttc-command/ttc-command-app.webp)